 A BOP is typically less expensive than if you purchased each policy separately.

-General liability covers your small business if a third party sues you over a physical injury, property damage, or an advertising injury (libel or slander).
+General liability insurance covers your small business if a third party sues you over a physical injury, property damage, or an advertising injury (libel or slander).

 Professional liability insurance (also known as errors and omissions insurance) offers financial protection if you are sued by a client who claims you made a professional mistake that resulted in a monetary loss.
+Different industries often use one term or the other to refer to the same coverage.

 Almost every business owner could benefit from a general liability policy.
 However, the type of business you have will determine if you need a professional liability policy.
 Businesses that usually need professional liability coverage are those that offer professional services or advice.